-9 injured, including 5 firefighters, in Queens apartment building fire
+21 injured, including 16 firefighters, in Queens apartment building fire

-The fire broke out on the top floor of the six-story building on 34th Avenue in Jackson Heights around 1 p.m. and quickly spread into the cockloft.
+The fire broke out as four-alarm blaze on the top floor of the six-story building on 34th Avenue in Jackson Heights around 1 p.m. and quickly spread into the cockloft.

-Approximately 400 FDNY members are on scene trying to put out the ferocious fire.
+Approximately 400 FDNY members responded and continue to fight the ferocious fire.

+Officials say the FDNY will be at the scene through the night and the next few days.

 "When the units arrived, the door of apartment was open, there was an advanced fire," FDNY Commissioner Daniel Nigro said.
 "The first units in were trying to make their advance, three of the members were burned.
 Thankfully the burns were not serious, although they have been taken to the hospital."